 Do you prefer owning a spin bike built by a company with a ton of experience a bike known to last?
 Or take your chances on the lesser-known company Merax with their entry-level spin bike?
 A bike I feel is better equipped for indoor spinning classes thanks to its belt drive system and a heavier flywheel.

 There’s nothing too much to fault about the Merax as for the price.
 I’m impressed with what’s on offer.
 You have a maintenance-free drive system.
 Merax has upgraded the flywheel, which is great as it means you’ll get a much smoother ride, and the frame is heavy for an entry-level bike, which will help a ton with stability.

-Yes, the bike hasn’t been designed for serious cyclists, and the resistance strength will reflect this, but for beginners or anyone looking for a well-built exercise bike to increase their cardio fitness at home.
+Yes, the Merax Spin Bike hasn’t been designed for serious cyclists, and the resistance strength will reflect this, but for beginners or anyone looking for a well-built exercise bike to increase their cardio fitness at home.
 The Merax offers a lot for the money.